 Join the ICMEC team

-Thank you for your interest in The International Centre for Missing & Exploited Children.
+Thank you for your interest in the International Centre for Missing & Exploited Children.
 We value the hard work, commitment, and contributions of our staff members as well as our interns!
 If you support our goal of making the world safer for children, and have a passion for excellence, we want to hear from you!
 Available positions and internships are listed below.
 Once you have submitted an application, we will contact you if your skills and experience match our needs.
 Please do not contact by phone.

 Internships

 Legal Research Interns will support the Director of The Koons Family Institute on International Law & Policy, the organization’s research arm, by conducting substantive legal and public policy research and analysis, writing, and editing a variety of publications, white papers, organizational resources, and other projects.
 Interns may focus on topics such as missing children, child sexual abuse material, online grooming, child sex trafficking, child sexual abuse and exploitation, and other related topics.
-The research will primarily focus on national legislation and policy but will also consider regional and international legal instruments to understand national priorities and responses.
+The research will primarily focus on national legislation and policy and consider regional and international legal instruments to understand national priorities and responses.
 Interns also may utilize foreign language skills and regional areas of expertise.

-For the Fall 2023 semester, interns will continue to work primarily remotely with the possibility of limited in-person interaction in the ICMEC office in Alexandria, Virginia, if circumstances allow.
+*Interns will continue to work primarily remotely with the possibility of limited in-person interaction in the ICMEC office in Alexandria, Virginia, if circumstances allow.

 Internship FAQs

-ICMEC offers full and part-time internships each academic semester.
+ICMEC offers full- and part-time internships each academic semester.

-• Be available to work 12 to 15 weeks, at least 15 hours per week (20+ hours preferred) during the Fall or Spring semesters;
+• Be available to work 12 to 15 weeks, at least 15 hours per week (20+ hours preferred) during the Fall or Spring semesters; or

 • Be available to work 8 to 12 weeks, at least 20 hours per week (30+ hours preferred) during the Summer term;